AMetIR/CodeHub/README.md

 ## Credits

 A lot of thanks to many who contribute to open-source projects.
-The following were instrumental to building this app:
+The following were instrumental in building this app:

 * [Json.NET](http://www.newtonsoft.com/json)
 * [ReactiveUI](https://github.com/reactiveui/ReactiveUI)